Byzantine bureaucracy and aristocracy

-Such concentrations of power proved to be both a great internal weakness and the cause of various coups and rebellions in which viceroys with provincial armies and, sometimes, entire themes would often challenge imperial power with claims of their own.
+Such concentrations of power proved to be both an internal weakness and the cause of various coups and rebellions in which viceroys with provincial armies and, sometimes, entire themes, would often challenge imperial power with claims of their own.
 In this way emperors such as Nikephoros II Phokas (r.
 963–969) and Heraclius (r.
 610–641) achieved royal power for themselves.

 There were no codified laws on the imperial succession, and the Roman Republic was never formally abolished.
-Theoretically, each emperor was elected, formally, both by the senate (Synkletos) and by the army.
+Theoretically, each emperor was formally elected, by both the senate (Synkletos) and the army.
 In practice, however, the Senate had lost all of its former powers and was mostly reduced to a ceremonial role, filled with relatives or close aristocrats to the Emperor; while the Army practically had a monopoly regarding elections.
-Emperors usually managed to secure succession for their children by indirect means, such as appointing them as co-Emperors, and thus introducing various dynasties.
-The absence of codified succession-laws and -procedures, as well as the militarized state of the Empire, led to numerous coups and revolts, leading to several disastrous results, such as the 1071 defeat at Manzikert.
+Emperors usually managed to secure succession for their children through indirect means, such as appointing them as co-emperors, and thus introduced various dynasties.
+The absence of codified succession laws and procedures, as well as the militarized state of the Empire, led to a number of coups and revolts, leading to several disastrous results, such as the 1071 defeat at Manzikert.